watershed-climate/dust-labs/notion/README.md

 ## How It Works

 1. The script fetches all the assistants in a given Dust workspace.
+2. It fetches 30-day usage data for each assistant, including message count and user reach, integrating this with assistant information for a comprehensive overview.
-2. It configures the Notion database with some predefined properties (see [Notes](#notes) bellow)
+3. It configures the Notion database with some predefined properties (see [Notes](#notes) bellow)
-3. It upserts each assistant to the Notion database, using the `dust.name` property as the unique identifier.
+4. It upserts each assistant to the Notion database, using the `dust.name` property as the unique identifier.

 ## Dependencies